4 Best Travel Shoes, 100+ Shoes Tested in 2023

 - strolls around the city, parks, smooth outdoor trails in warm weather

-Whether you need a supportive shoe for flat feet, or you want it to be barely noticeable on the foot, or you like to travel with style, we’ve got a top pick in each of these categories.
+Whether you need a supportive shoe for flat feet, you want the shoe to be barely noticeable on foot, or you like to travel with style, we’ve got a top pick in these (and other) categories.

 How we test walking shoes